 - a.
-Department - Fill out and sign a Bid/Proposal/Qualification Request Form, and send to the Procurement Services Department.
+Department - Fill out and sign a Solicitation Request Form, and send to the Procurement Services Department.
 Bid numbers and/or dates will not be established until the fully executed authorization is received by the Procurement Services Department.
-Exceptions may be allowed at the discretion of the Procurement Services Department. - b.
-Department Give copy of specifications to the Procurement Services Department - For applicable departments, dates are set for bid opening etc. before specifications are given to the Procurement Services Department, so they may be included in the specification book. - c.
+Exceptions may be allowed at the discretion of the Procurement Services Director. - b.
+Department - Give copy of specifications to the Procurement Services Department For applicable departments, dates are set for bid opening etc. before specifications are given to the Procurement Services Department, so they may be included in the specification book. - c.
 Procurement Services Department - Department specifications are incorporated into bid documents.
 The completed bid document is sent to applicable department for approval. - d.
 Department/Procurement Services Department - Dates are set for the pre-bid and bid opening. - e.
-Procurement Services Department - Legal Advertisement is emailed to local newspaper three (3) days prior to publication. - f.
+Procurement Services Department - Legal Advertisement is emailed to local newspaper five (5) days prior to publication.

+- f.
 Procurement Services Department - Bid/Proposal/Qualification information is entered into the online vendor database website. - g.
-Procurement Services Department - Bid Distribution period (E-mail or Mailout bid documents as per vendor request) - h.
-Department/Procurement Services Department - Pre-bid (if applicable) After pre-bid any addenda are sent out to vendors. - i.
+Procurement Services Department - Bid Distribution period (E-mail bid documents as per vendor request) and . - h.
+Department/Procurement Services Department - Pre-bid (if applicable) After pre-bid any addenda are posted on line. - i.
 Department/Procurement Services Department Bid Opening - j.
-Department - Review of Bid by department concurrent with Procurement Services Department review. - k.
-Department - Letter of recommendation sent to the Procurement Services Department as to which bidding vendor is recommended for award

-- 1. Procurement Services Department The recommendation of award of the bid goes before BCC if it is \$50,000 or over. - m.
-Department - After the award of bid, a requisition is requested (if applicable) by the originating department and sent to the Procurement Services Department with information included as to the date of approval by BOCC and the name and number of bid. - n.
-Finance Finance approval of Requisition - o.
-Assistant County Administrator Assistant County Administrator approval of Requisition - p.
+Department - Review of Bid by department - k.
+Department - Letter of recommendation sent to the Procurement Services Department as to which bidding vendor is recommended for award - 1.
+Procurement Services Department The recommendation of award of the bid goes before BCC if it is \$50,000 or over. - m.
+Department A Solicitation Action Form is requested (if applicable) by the originating department and sent to the Procurement Services Department with information included as to the date of approval by BOCC and the name and number of the bid or if applicable, approval from County Administrator - n.
+Finance Finance approval of Requisition - Assistant County Administrator Assistant County Administrator approval of Requisition - p.
 Procurement Services Department - Procurement Services Department approval of Requisition - q.
-Procurement Services Department - While requisition is going through the abovementioned approval process, the Procurement Services Department will write and process contract documents as detailed below: - Contracts and Bonds (if applicable) filled out and sent to vendor for signature; - After vendor signs and notarizes contracts he/she then records bonds at the Clerk's Office; - Vendor returns signed contracts and evidence of recorded bonds to Procurement Services; - Bonds are verified by Procurement through Surety; - Contracts are sent to Legal for approval; - Legal forwards contracts to Clerk's office for Commission Chairman's signature; - Contracts returned to Procurement Services Department copies are made for the project folder and emailed to vendor, and uploaded in to the Procurement Contract Library. - r.
-Procurement Services Department - When signed contracts are returned from the Clerk's office, and the Purchase Order has been completed, the Notice to Proceed is issued.
+Procurement Services Department - While requisition is going through the above-mentioned approval process, the Procurement Services Department will write and process contract documents as detailed below: - a.
+Contracts and Bonds (if applicable) filled out and sent to vendor for signature: - b.
+After vendor signs contracts he/she then records bonds at the Clerk's Office; - c.
+Vendor returns signed contracts and evidence of recorded bonds to Procurement Services; - d.
+Bonds are verified by Procurement through Surety; - e.
+Contracts are sent to Legal for approval;

+- f.
+Legal forwards contracts to Clerk's office for Commission Chairman's signature; - g.
+Contracts returned to Procurement Services Department copies are made for the project folder and emailed to vendor, and uploaded in to the Procurement Contract Library.
+Please note that contracts, other than template contracts, require Legal approval prior to placement on the Board's agenda. - r.
+Procurement Services Department - When signed contracts are returned from the Clerk's office, a Notice to Proceed is issued and the purchase order will be released.